motoemoto47ark123/wincommander/README.md

 2. Extract the ZIP file to your desired location.
 3. Run `wincommander.exe`.

-**Warning:** This application requires administrator privileges to run correctly.
-When you run `wincommander.exe`, you will be prompted to allow the application to make changes to your device.
-Please click 'Yes' to ensure the application functions correctly.

 ## Usage

-When you open the application, you will see a list of scripts on the left side.
-You can select a script to view its details on the right side.
-If you want to run a script, click the 'Run' button.
+When you open the application, you will see a list of commands on the left side.
+You can select a command to view its details on the right side.
+If you want to run a command, click the 'Execute Command' button.

+Some commands require administrator privileges to run properly.
+The app will prompt for elevation when needed.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Building from Source

+If you'd like to build WinCommander from source:

+1. Clone this repository
+2. Install the dependencies: `pip install -r requirements.txt`
+3. Run the application: `python wincommander.py`